i40-Tools/SemCPS/README.md

 .../TestBed1/PSL/test/
 .../TestBed1/PSL/train/
 ```
-If you want to reproduce the results from published paper , please point your path to the generated folder in config.ttl
+If you want to reproduce the results, please point your path to the generated folder in config.ttl

 ```@prefix aml:     <http://vocab.cs.uni-bonn.de/aml#> .
 @prefix het:     <http://vocab.cs.uni-bonn.de/het#> .